 Antimalarial therapy, killing the drug-sensitive parasites, can lead to the release of resistant strains.
 Half the world's population is at risk of contracting malaria.
 It is a complex disease caused by five species of parasites that are transmitted to people of 40 different types of mosquitoes.

 Current research is focused on Plasmodium falciparum.
 It is most common in the African continent and is responsible for most deaths of malaria worldwide.
 To drugs designed to fight the disease in Southeast Asia in recent years to develop resistance.
 If it goes on, the world will soon be left without a reliable anti-malarial drugs.

 People infected with malaria parasites are often infected with multiple strains of the parasite.
 This is especially pronounced in countries with a high probability of infection - Africa south of the Sahara.
 That's where the mosquito bites may be infectious.
-Many people have developed a partial immunity, making the asymptomatic course of the disease.
-This further complicates the situation, ie. Control the disease is difficult to..
+Many people have developed a partial immunity, which makes the disease is asymptomatic.
+This further complicates the situation, ie. A. Difficult to control the disease.

 It is necessary to answer a lot of questions to get new policies.
 As a first step, the scientists want to find out whether there is a medical treatment of people infected with malaria, which eliminates competition between strains and increases resistance to infection.